recyclarr/recyclarr/README.md

 ## Getting Started

-Trash Updater requires a YML configuration file in order to work.
+Trash Updater requires a YAML configuration file in order to work.
 Run the steps below if you want to get started with minimal configuration file template.

 - Run `trash create-config` to create a starter `trash.yml` file in the same directory as the executable.
-You can also use `--config` to
+You can also use `--config` to customize the filename and location.
 - Open the generated YAML file from the previous step.
 At a minimum you must update the `base_url` and `api_key` settings for each service that you want to use.
 - Run `trash sonarr` and/or `trash.radarr` as needed to update those instances.